Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: 3DMF-U-Net: Volumetric Motion Field U-Net

-To process sequences of consecutive radar reflectivity slices, we employ a 3D U-Net neural network.
-The model is a fully convolutional architecture closely related to the standard and widely used U-Net, with the key difference that all two-dimensional convolutional layers are replaced by three-dimensional convolutions.
-This modification allows the network to operate on constant-altitude reflectivity slices stacked along the temporal dimension, treating them as a unified spatiotemporal input volume.

-By explicitly modeling time as an additional dimension rather than as independent channels, the network can learn temporally coherent features and motion patterns, which has been shown to improve performance in precipitation nowcasting tasks.

-With this configuration, the model processes each horizontal slice of the volumetric radar data independently.
-Consequently, estimating the volumetric motion field for a single radar volume would require 16 sequential forward passes, assuming 16 vertical levels are used.
-To avoid this inefficiency, we modify the model's data loading and inference pipeline to treat each altitude slice as an independent sample and process all slices of a volume jointly as a batch.
-This batching strategy is used solely for computational efficiency and does not introduce information exchange between altitude levels during inference.
-The resulting slice-wise motion fields are then stacked along the vertical dimension to form a pseudo–3D motion field.
+For faster inference, we modify the model's data loading pipeline to treat each altitude slice as an independent sample and process all slices of a single volume in parallel as a batch.
+This batching strategy is used solely for computational efficiency and does not introduce information exchange between altitude levels.

-We now describe the model architecture in more detail (see Fig.~\ref{fig:unet} for a schematic overview).
-The network receives as input a stacked sequence of radar images corresponding to a fixed altitude level, which together form a single-channel three-dimensional spatiotemporal volume with dimensions corresponding to longitude, latitude, and time.

-The 3D U-Net architecture follows an encoder–decoder design with skip connections between corresponding resolution levels.
-In the encoder, the spatial resolution in the horizontal dimensions (longitude and latitude) is progressively reduced through pooling operations, while the number of feature channels is increased to capture increasingly abstract spatiotemporal representations.
-The temporal dimension is preserved throughout the encoder, allowing the encoder to reason about motion cues present across consecutive time steps at each layer.

-At the bottleneck, the encoded representation is passed to the decoder, which mirrors the encoder by progressively restoring the horizontal spatial resolution while reducing the number of feature channels.
-Skip connections transfer high-resolution spatial features from the encoder to the decoder, facilitating precise localization of motion structures.
-In the decoder, the temporal dimension is gradually aggregated and collapsed, such that the final output has a temporal extent of one.

-Collapsing the temporal dimension at the output is necessary as the objective of the network is to infer a single, time-invariant horizontal motion field that captures the displacement of precipitation features across the input sequence and into the near future.